EAP staff bios

 We are here to help you

-- He is also qualified to perform DOT Substance Abuse Professional Services to King County Metro Operators.
+- She is qualified to perform DOT Substance Abuse Professional Services (DOT-SAP)

-- Heather received her Master’s degree in Counseling Psychology through Northwest University and she is a Licensed Mental Health Counselor (LMHC).
+Heather received her Master’s degree in Counseling Psychology through Northwest University and she is a Licensed Mental Health Counselor (LMHC).

-- She is qualified to perform DOT Substance Abuse Professional (SAP) services to King County Metro Operators and she assists with Reasonable Suspicion Training.
+She is qualified to perform DOT Substance Abuse Professional (SAP) services to King County Metro Operators and she assists with Reasonable Suspicion Training.

-- She has received her Certified Employee Assistance Professional (CEAP) certification from the International Employee Assistance Professionals Association (EAPA).
+She has received her Certified Employee Assistance Professional (CEAP) certification from the International Employee Assistance Professionals Association (EAPA).

 Penelope is a case management software that helps EAP providers increase efficiency and improve communication.
 It is often referenced by name and is useful for new clients to the EAP program.
 If you come across an issue filing out an online form through Penelope, contact the EAP provider who sent you the form for assistance.

 For support or information, please call the King County Employee Assistance Program at 206-263-8733 or email HRDEAP@kingcounty.gov.